 When you make a mistake, own it.
 Apologize to your kids for it and explain why it was wrong.
 If your child hurts your feelings, however, that requires a much different response.

 Kids WILL hurt our feelings from time to time.
-HOW we respond to that can make ALL the difference, so take a moment and review my recommended steps on what to do when Your Child Hurts Your Feelings.
+HOW we respond to that can make ALL the difference, so take a moment and review my recommended steps on what to do when Your Child Hurts Your Feelings (click to read on my site).

 What do parents provide?